 Individual Learning Plan (ILP)

 When a student with a specific learning need or disability is identified, a collaborative process then begins to gather as much information about the student as possible.
 Parents/Carers or relevant family members, along with the child’s Case Manager and external specialists if required, meet to discuss the ways in which the College as a whole and individual teachers can assist the student.
 An Individual Learning Plan (ILP) is developed and this information is communicated to staff as appropriate.

 If required, students have the opportunity to work in a small group to gain assistance with their learning.
 This may include support of learning and assessment tasks or developing more advanced study skills.
-Classroom teachers can book students into The Hub who require extra assistance.
+Classroom teachers who believe that a student requires extra assistance can book the student into The Hub.
 Students can also use this location for ‘Time-out’ based on their needs (anxiety, sensory, sensitivity etc.) which is planned and implemented by all stakeholders.